orchestr7/h-yapf/README.md

+All rights on the original code are reserved and belong to Google Inc. This fork of original [yapf code](https://github.com/google/yapf) contains new customized code and also Licensed under the Apache License, Version 2.0.

-﻿Thanks to a perfect tool YAPF: https://github.com/google/yapf, it has helped a lot in implementing the below standard.
+Thanks to a perfect tool YAPF: https://github.com/google/yapf, it has helped a lot in implementing the below standard.
 This fork contains customization of YAPF for Huawei code style.

 Unfortunately yapf is very monolith itself and needs changes in hardcoded logic when you want to change some behavior.